Accelerating change: Vinge's exponentially accelerating change

 The mathematician Vernor Vinge popularized his ideas about exponentially accelerating technological change in the science fiction novel Marooned in Realtime (1986), set in a world of rapidly accelerating progress leading to the emergence of more and more sophisticated technologies separated by shorter and shorter time intervals, until a point beyond human comprehension is reached.
-His subsequent Hugo Award-winning novel A Fire Upon the Deep (1992) starts with an imaginative description of the evolution of a superintelligence passing through exponentially accelerating developmental stages ending in a transcendent, almost omnipotent power unfathomable by mere humans.
+His subsequent Hugo award-winning novel A Fire Upon the Deep (1992) starts with an imaginative description of the evolution of a superintelligence passing through exponentially accelerating developmental stages ending in a transcendent, almost omnipotent power unfathomable by mere humans.
 His already mentioned influential 1993 paper on the technological singularity compactly summarizes the basic ideas.

-Kurzweil's Law of Accelerating Returns
+Kurzweil's The Law of Accelerating Returns

-In his 1999 book The Age of Spiritual Machines, Ray Kurzweil proposed "The Law of Accelerating Returns", according to which the rate of change in a wide variety of evolutionary systems (including but not limited to the growth of technologies) tends to increase exponentially.
+In his 1999 book The Age of Spiritual Machines, Ray Kurzweil proposed The Law of Accelerating Returns, according to which the rate of change in a wide variety of evolutionary systems (including but not limited to the growth of technologies) tends to increase exponentially.
 He gave further focus to this issue in a 2001 essay entitled "The Law of Accelerating Returns".
 In it, Kurzweil, after Moravec, argued for extending Moore's Law to describe exponential growth of diverse forms of technological progress.
-He believes the Law of Accelerating Returns implies that a technological singularity will occur before the end of the 21st century, around 2045.
-Kurzweil elaborates on his views in his books The Age of Spiritual Machines and The Singularity Is Near.
+Whenever a technology approaches some kind of a barrier, according to Kurzweil, a new technology will be invented to allow us to cross that barrier.
+He cites numerous past examples of this to substantiate his assertions.
+He predicts that such paradigm shifts have and will continue to become increasingly common, leading to "technological change so rapid and profound it represents a rupture in the fabric of human history".
+He believes The Law of Accelerating Returns implies that a technological singularity will occur before the end of the 21st century, around 2045.
+The essay begins:

+An analysis of the history of technology shows that technological change is exponential, contrary to the common-sense 'intuitive linear' view.
+So we won't experience 100 years of progress in the 21st century—it will be more like 20,000 years of progress (at today's rate).
+The 'returns,' such as chip speed and cost-effectiveness, also increase exponentially.
+There's even exponential growth in the rate of exponential growth.
+Within a few decades, machine intelligence will surpass human intelligence, leading to the Singularity—technological change so rapid and profound it represents a rupture in the fabric of human history.
+The implications include the merger of biological and nonbiological intelligence, immortal software-based humans, and ultra-high levels of intelligence that expand outward in the universe at the speed of light.